 Samantha Selfridge – Decision Maker

 I’m Samantha and I’m 21 years old and from east Belfast.
-I got involved with the Young People in the Lead Group as I thought I could use my own experiences to help others.
+I got involved with the Empowering Young People Group as I thought I could use my own experiences to help others.

 I have Attention Deficient Hyperactivity Disorder and always struggled at school.
 I found it difficult to concentrate and most people didn’t understand.
 I didn’t have the confidence to ask for extra help so my memories of school are of feeling sad and frustrated.
 I also found it hard to find a job.